ElDubsNZ/Proposed-Members-Bills-Archive/ReadMe.md

 This is because the proposed bills were split into pages of 20 each, so with often 60+ bills, it took up four pages, and there was no "View all" link.

 There was a down period of a couple weeks before I noted that the website was updated and I had to rebuild the code.
-As of 2023-03-15, every backup can be viewed from:
+As of 2023-03-15, the lists look like this:
 [Proposed Members' Bills](https://web.archive.org/web/20230000000000*/https://bills.parliament.nz/proposed-members-bills)

+Unfortunately, there is no longer a way to "click through" the pages, as this is not collected by the archive.
+I will be working to create an alternative system.

 A twice-daily crontab is running to keep this up to date.
 I have yet to discover a better way to present this information, as navigating Wayback Machine can be challenging.